cecilegaudron/outscape-game/README.md

 These customer groups are different but they have the same way of navigating the website.
 They want:
 - Have concrete and practical information about the game
 - Book a slot online to participate in the game
 The creation of a customer account is necessary to make the reservation.
 This personal account then allows you to view the reservation, modify it or even cancel it.
-TO BE COMPLETED

 2. **Admin**
 Admins also need to log in to the site in order to :